benjee10/HabTech2/ReadMe.txt

-HABTECH 2 1.0.0 PUBLIC RELEASE
+HABTECH 2 1.1.0 DEV VERSION
-A mod for Kerbal Space Program [Breaking Ground Expansion] 1.11.0+ by Benjee10.
+A mod for Kerbal Space Program [Breaking Ground Expansion] 1.12.x by Benjee10.

 Featuring parts designed to replicate the US Orbital Section (USOS) of the International Space Station, including:
 - Pressurised modules & cupola